Robert Webb: Mitchell and Webb

 After the success of Peep Show, Mitchell and Webb returned to sketch comedy with their BBC Radio 4 sketch show That Mitchell and Webb Sound, which ran for five series.
 The show was adapted for television and became That Mitchell and Webb Look; producer Gareth Edwards described it as "the shortest pitch (he had) ever written".
 Towards the end of 2006 the pair made their first tour, with a show called The Two Faces of Mitchell and Webb.
 The tour was criticised as just "a succession of largely unrelated scenes" by The Guardians Brian Logan, who gave it a rating of two stars.

 That Mitchell and Webb Look won them the BAFTA for "Best Comedy Programme or Series" at the 2007 awards, and they earned a further nomination for it in 2009.
 It was nominated for two British Comedy awards in 2006: "Britain's Best New TV Comedy" and the "Highland Spring People's Choice".
 Their stage tour The Two Faces of Mitchell and Webb was nominated for the British Comedy Award for "Best Stage Comedy", and That Mitchell and Webb Sound won a Sony Silver Award.
 Their first film, Magicians, was released on 18 May 2007.
 It was directed by Andrew O'Connor and written by Jesse Armstrong and Sam Bain.
 Webb played the role of modern magician Karl.

-They filmed Playing Shop, a comedy television pilot for BBC2 about two men who operate a business out of their shed, which they also wrote.
+They filmed Playing Shop, a comedy television pilot for BBC Two about two men who operate a business out of their shed, which they also wrote.
 Although the BBC were happy with it, Mitchell and Webb scrapped it themselves, as they felt it was too similar to Peep Show.
 A new pilot had been commissioned, but the plan was later shelved.